-- All College of Education students and clinical teachers will wear a TCU engraved name badge or the assigned school's ID badge at all times. - Dress consistently with the school dress code.
+- All College of Education students and clinical teachers will wear a TCU engraved name badge or the assigned school's ID badge at all times.
+TCU Bookstore - Dress consistently with the school dress code.
 Please refer to your cooperating teacher, school administration, employee handbook, or student code of conduct. - Follow the school policies with regard to piercings and tattoos. - Shirts or blouses (not t-shirts) should have sleeves.
 If you wear a top that is sleeveless or has spaghetti straps, you will need to also wear a jacket or sweater at all times during the school day. - Pants, slacks, or dress pants should be mid-calf in length or longer.
 Students must not wear low- slung pants/hip-huggers.
-Your pants must be high enough to cover your lower back and undergarments when bending over. - Skirts or dresses should be knee-length or longer, with slits no more than 4" above the knee. - Wear professional, sensible shoes appropriate to the setting.
-Avoid flip-flops and sneakers.
-(Physical education teachers may wear athletic shoes.) - Avoid clothing that is suggestive, excessively tight, or revealing.
-Completely covered undergarments at all times.
+Your pants must be high enough to cover your lower back and undergarments when bending over. - Skirts or dresses should be knee-length or longer, with slits no more than 4" above the knee. - Wear professional, sensible shoes appropriate to the setting. - Avoid clothing that is suggestive, excessively tight, or revealing.
+Completely cover undergarments at all times.
 In the classroom setting, loose clothing is "in."
 No bare midriffs, sleeveless, or low-cut tops.
-You must be able to sit and bend over without running the risk of exposing yourself or undergarments. - Do not wear t-shirts, jeans, shorts, sneakers, or hats unless allowed by school administration for special occasions. - From time to time, a school will have special days, field trips or events.
+You must be able to sit and bend over without running the risk of exposing yourself or undergarments. - Consult with school administration when wearing t-shirts, jeans, shorts, sneakers, or hats for special occasions. - From time to time, a school will have special days, field trips or events.
 Please refer to your cooperating teacher for suggestions concerning appropriate attire on those days.